IHE/HIE-Whitepaper/README.md

 * Document-Level Granularity: share and access documents as a composition of various data elements to reflect the information known and produced during a care or administrative workflow step.
 This level of granularity is optimum to ensure that contained data has clarity of context in care delivery and reflects source attestation (responsibility) of clinical data shared.
 * Data Element-Level Granularity: access a specific type of data element (e.g., vital signs, medications, etc.).
 This level of granularity is optimum when the list of data elements relevant to a “time span” or a set of encounters is of interest.
 Examples of situations where this level of granularity may be optimum include access to a list of allergies at the time of medication dispensation, or information reconciliation at the time of hospital admission.

 Each granularity level delivers unique benefits and this profile provides efficient access to both levels.

-This profile defines rules to ensure consistency and traceability of information used for clinical decisions.
-When a data element is accessed by a Clinical Data Consumer, identifiers from that data element can be used to access one or more documents in which this data element was originally recorded, providing a valuable broader clinical context.
+The ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile defines rules to ensure consistency and traceability of information used for clinical decisions.
+When a data element is accessed by a Clinical Data Consumer. ([mXDE](http://profiles.ihe.net/ITI/TF/Volume1/ch-45.html)) Profile assures that all FHIR Resources made availalbe have Provenance linkage to the document(s) in which this data element was originally recorded, providing a valuable broader clinical context.

 The flows of information are depicted in the Figure 4-1: